 - 6 points

-- Students are able to (1) articulate an awareness, knowledge and understanding of the impact of historical and cultural factors on education and development for Indigenous students; (2) identify culturally and educationally appropriate strategies that may be useful in teaching Indigenous students given a geographically and culturally defined situation; and (3) embed incorporating Indigenous perspectives into the curriculum based on contextual and pedagogical understanding.
+Students are able to (1) articulate an awareness, knowledge and understanding of the impact of historical and cultural factors on education and development for Indigenous students; (2) critically reflect on own worldviews and perspectives in the context of Aboriginal Education; (3) analyse how culturally and educationally appropriate strategies can support Indigenous students' well being and educational achievement that may be useful in teaching Indigenous students given a geographically and culturally defined situation; and (4) embed Indigenous perspectives into the curriculum based on understandings of contexts and pedagogies..

 - Unit Coordinator(s)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.